2300040100/Neurofleet/README.md

 * **Mohammed Karishma**
 * Project: **NeuroFleetX AI Powered Urban Fleet and Traffic Intelligence**
 * Developed as part of : *Infosys Springboard Virtual Internship*

----

-## 📄 License

-This project is developed for educational purposes.